Decision problems on geometric tilings: Introduction

 In this article, we study two decisions problems concerning geometric tilings: the domino problem in a geometric tiling, and the problem of finite local complexity; we prove that both problems are undecidable.

 The undecidability of the domino problem \cite{berger1966} is a founding result of the theory of symbolic tilings: given a set of forbidden patterns, is it possible to tile the plane while avoiding this set of forbidden pattern?
-The domino problem has subsequently been studied on many structures: many groups \cite{aubrun2018}, the hyperbolic plane \cite{margenstern2008,goodman-strauss2010}, on tilings by rhombuses by the two first authors \cite{hellouin2023}, inside other symbolic tilings \cite{aubrun2020}.
-In this article we focus on a fusion of the two models, \emph{symbolic geometric tilings}: they are geometric tilings with added decorations and a finite number of forbidden patterns on these decorations (precise definitions are in \autoref{defn:symbgeom}).
+The domino problem has subsequently been studied on many structures: many groups \cite{aubrun2018}, the hyperbolic plane \cite{margenstern2008, kari2008, goodman-strauss2010}, tilings by rhombuses by the first two authors \cite{hellouin2023}, other symbolic tilings \cite{aubrun2020}, self-similar fractal structures \cite{barbieri2016}, etc. In this article we focus on a fusion of the two models, \emph{symbolic-geometric tilings}: they are geometric tilings with \emph{colored local rules}, that consist in adding decorations and a finite number of forbidden patterns on these decorations (precise definitions can be found in \autoref{defn:symbgeom}).
+Colored local rules have been used to capture properties of geometric tilings, such as when they are generated by a substitution \cite{goodman1999} or planar \cite{fernique2019}.

-Our first problem of interest is the domino problem, as studied in \cite{hellouin2023} for rhombus tilings: fixing a nonempty set of geometric tilings $X$, given as inputs a set decorations on the shapes of $X$ and a set of forbidden patterns, can we tile the plane with shapes of $X$ decorated in such a way that they avoid all forbidden patterns?
-We show that this problem is always undecidable under weak assumptions on the shapes and $X$.
+Our first problem of interest is the domino problem, as studied in \cite{hellouin2023} for rhombus tilings: fixing a nonempty set of geometric tilings $X$, given as input some colored local rules on the shapes of $X$, can we tile the plane with shapes of $X$ decorated in such a way that they avoid all forbidden patterns?
+We show that this problem is always undecidable when the shapes are compact and simply connected.
+The proof can be seen as representing a quasi-isometry between $\mathbb Z^2$ and the adjacency graph of a geometrical tiling, in order to reduce the domino problem on $\mathbb Z^2$ which is known to be undecidable.
+We discuss the role of quasi-isometries and related results in Section~\ref{sec:quasi-isometry}.

 In geometric tilings there are potentially infinitely many ways to put two shapes side by side inside a valid tiling.
 This is the notion of \emph{local complexity}: how many patterns may appear in a ball of some radius up to translation.
 In symbolic tilings, this complexity is always finite.
 Geometric tilings sharing this property are said to have \emph{finite local complexity} or \emph{FLC} for short.
 FLC is a fundamental property in the study of geometric tilings and has been introduced by Kenyon~\cite{kenyon1992}\footnote{Under the terminology \emph{finite number of local pictures}.}.